 - 1/4 teaspoon pepper

 - 1/2 cup whole milk

 - 1 teaspoon balsamic vinegar

 - If you want to do the caramelized onion topping, make the onions first.
 Throw all of the ingredients (red onion, olive oil, brown sugar, salt, and vinegar) into a medium skillet and cook on low for 20-30 minutes (until the onions are soft).
 Stir occasionally to make sure the onions don't burn.

 - Otherwise, if you just want the ratatouille, slice all your vegetables first.
 The in a medium sauce pan melt the Tablespoon of butter.
 Add the onions, garlic, salt, pepper and rosemary and cook for 2 minute stirring constantly.
 Pour in the milk and heavy cream, and bring the heat up to medium high.
 Simmer the cream mixture for about 4 minutes.

 - In a small casserole dish (8x8 would work), line up the sliced potato, sweet potato, squash and zucchini.
 I like to alternate them for a dramatic look.
 Pour the rosemary cream sauce over the vegetables in the dish.
-Sprinkle 1 cup of Parmesan on top, and bake for 35-45 minutes (until it's bubbling and the cheese has browned).
+Sprinkle 1 cup of Parmesan on top, and bake for 350 degrees for 35-45 minutes (until it's bubbling and the cheese has browned).